College Planning Resources

 Search and compare colleges, location, degrees, programs, costs, etc.

 US Department of Education’s College Navigator

 National Center for Education Statistics

 Searchable database of multiple criteria (degree, area of study, type of school, tuition, admission difficulty, gpa, ACT, SAT, school size, setting); scholarships

 Guide rates colleges based on their contribution to the public good ((1) social mobility (recruiting and graduating low-income students), (2) research, and (3) service); also lists colleges best suited to adult learners.

 The Common Application

-Member organization of more than 750 colleges and universities.
-Students can complete one application when applying to an unlimited number of member institutions.
+Member organization of more than 900 colleges and universities.
+Students can complete one application for an unlimited number of member institutions.